HarunGlec/Path-drawer-onMap/README.md

 Description
 ---
-This simple script draws paths on given map by using Image binarization methods.
+This simple script draws paths on given map as first argument by using Image binarization methods.
 Expected input and output shown below.

+*Usage:*

+	$ python PathDrawer.py input_file

 **Input**